PranavSimhaN/IRIS_Rec23_221EC238_Express-Node-js/README.md

   nodemon index.js
 ```

-3. Type the below command to run the server.
-4. Register the admin (i will remove register option,for now i just kept it for salting and hasing the password).
+3. Register the admin (i will remove register option,for now i just kept it for salting and hasing the password).

 ## List of implemented features(All the specified features are implemented along with bonus)